Board of Education

 Term expires: June 30, 2022

-Becker is serving his second term on the board and is currently the board president.
+Becker is serving his second term on the board.
 He and his wife, Jill, have two children: Allyson and Devin.

 Becker has lived in the district for more than 40 years.
 He graduated from Broadalbin-Perth in 1988 – the first graduating class of the merged schools.
 Becker received his bachelor’s degree in aerospace engineering from RPI in 1993 and his master’s degree in engineering and management systems from Union College in 2013.
 Becker utilizes his engineering background in volunteering as a co-coach for Broadalbin-Perth’s FIRST Tech Challenge (FTC) robotics team.